pboonman196/Final_Project_CyberBootcamp/Final_report_Template/OffensiveTemplate (1).md

 | -w      | (-wordlist [wordlist]) Path to wordlist.      |

    - we are now able go by the directory uncovered by gobuster and we eventually found the flag1 by just inspecting the service.html page.

 ![](https://github.com/pboonman196/Final_Project_CyberBootcamp/blob/main/Screenshot/discovered_flag1.png)

+Next we are going to uncover the flag2 in the following reproducing steps:

+  - `flag2.txt`: flag2{fc3fd58dcdad9ab23faca6e9a36e581c}

+To get started, we go by enumerating

   - Command used to enumerate user and check all vulnerable theme, outdated plugin on the wordpress site:

   ```bash